What Is The New Heart Of Ezekiel 36:26

 2 Corinthians 3:3 (NKJV) "Clearly you are an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart."

-• The people who are receive hearts of flesh are new creatures and living witnesses of the power of God.
+• The people who receive hearts of flesh are new creatures and living witnesses of the power of God.

 These are Amazing Promises!